 Role identity, judgment heuristicsAgent bodySystem prompt, cached per agent type

-Per-task dynamic dataRead callMessages, appropriate for ephemeral data
+Per-task dynamic dataRead callMessages layer (appropriate for ephemeral data)

-1. Is the file they’re reading in .claude/rules/?
+1. File read from .claude/rules/?
 Move the content to a skill if subagents need it.
+Otherwise treat it as main-session-only and move on.

-2. Is the content static and shared across agents?
+2. Content static and shared across agents?
 Skill.
+List it in every agent’s skills: frontmatter.

-4. Is CLAUDE.md in the checklist?
-Delete that line — it’s already there.
+4. CLAUDE.md in the checklist?
+Delete the line.
+Auto-injection already did the work.

-1. Create custom subagents — Claude Code Docs — canonical source on what subagents receive; confirmed skills injection behavior and memory field spec
+1. Create custom subagents — Claude Code Docs — what subagents receive, skills: injection behavior, memory: field spec and size limits.